-If your washing machine’s drum is covered in a greyish white coating it is probably caused by limescale.
-To remove it try adding about 20 gram of citric acid into the machine and wash on a 90 degree wash cycle with no laundry inside.
+Is your washing machine’s drum covered in a greyish white coating?
+It might be probably caused by limescale.
+To remove it try adding about 20 grams of citric acid into the washing machine and wash on a 90 degree wash cycle with no laundry inside.
 You may need to try it more than once.

 Black mould is unpleasant, and potentially hazardous to health.
 It is caused by having conditions where the airborne spores can survive and thrive.
 It thrives in damp places.
 Using more hot washes and detergent which contains bleach will help prevent black mould.
 They also help kill bacteria that can otherwise multiply inside a washing machine.
 Many "colour-friendly" detergents and all liquid detergents do not have any bleach in them which is why they are "friendly" to coloured garments.

 This page looks at the effects of hard water and limescale in washing machines and plumbing.
 Limescale removing products are just dealing with symptoms and not causes.
 After research, I’m writing about limescale and hard water, in a non technical way and looking into water softener products.

 Causes of grease, slime and black mould inside washing machines